survivejs/react-book/manuscript/15_understanding_decorators.md

 };
 ```

 Can you see the wrapping idea?
 Our decorator tracks store state.
-After that it passes the state to the component contained through props.
+After that, it passes the state to the component contained through props.

 T> `...` is known as [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
 It expands the given object to separate key-value pairs, or props, as in this case.

-You can connect the decorator with `App` like this for example:
+You can connect the decorator with `App` like this:

 **app/components/App.jsx**